-“Red hair in black cats is reversed by the addition of tyrosine to the diet.
+“Red hair in black cats is reversed by adding tyrosine to the diet.
 “MorrisJG, Yu S, Rogers QR.
 Department of Molecular Biosciences, School of Veterinary Medicine, University of California, Davis, CA, USA.
 Cats J Small Anim Pract 2001 Apr;42(4):176-80

 “Effect of low levels of dietary tyrosine on the hair colour of cats.”
 Yu S, Rogers QR, Morris JG.
 Department of Molecular Biosciences, School of Veterinary Medicine, University of California, Davis 95616, USA.
 J Nutr 2002 Jul;132(7):2037-42 Cats require more dietary phenylalanine or tyrosine for melanin deposition in hair than for maximal growth.